[Skip to Content]

 Medically reviewed by: Elana Pearl Ben-Joseph, MD

-Hepatitis B is an infection of the liver caused by the hepatitis B virus.
+The hepatitis B vaccine (HepB) protects against hepatitis B, a liver infection caused by the hepatitis B virus.
 People who get infected can have no symptoms, or they can have a mild illness that feels like the flu.
 Some can be sicker with fever, nausea, vomiting, and jaundice that lasts for a few weeks.
-And others can become lifelong carriers of the virus and get liver problems later, such as cirrhosis (scarred and damaged liver) or liver cancer.

 Kids usually get the hepatitis B vaccine (HepB) as a series of 3 shots: